© Christoph Noesig PHOTOGRAPHY

 The famous row of houses in Mariahilf, Innsbruck, is beautiful from every angle.

-If you’d like to delve even deeper into the city’s history and unique features, you can also book the tour with a guide.
+If you want to delve even deeper into the city’s history and unique features, you can also book the tour with a guide.
 I think that’s a great idea.
 I recently took a classic city tour while on vacation.
 I’m pretty sure it was very interesting—but I can’t really say for sure.
-That’s because I didn’t understand a thing.
-It wasn’t because of my English skills, but because I couldn’t hear the tour guide at all.
+That’s because I didn’t understand practically anything.
+It wasn’t because of my English skills, but because I couldn’t hear the tour guide over the noise.
 That can’t happen on the rafting sightseeing tour.
 Via a Bluetooth headset, you’re connected directly to your guide and can hear all the information loud and clear—even out on the water.

 My takeaway: With temperatures like these, rafting is probably the coolest way to explore Innsbruck.
 So hop in the boat, grab a paddle, and let's go!